 Last Updated on

 The beneficial properties of iron for babies are many.
 From promoting adequate growth and development to keeping anaemia at bay, iron is an essential nutrient that ensures proper health and well-being.
-Most babies do not need any kind of iron supplements till they are at least four months of age.
+Most babies do not need any kind of iron supplements until they are at least four months of age.
 This is because all babies get plenty of iron from their mothers during the final trimester of pregnancy.
 If your baby is born prematurely, then there is a possibility that he may suffer from an iron deficiency.
 This can also happen if you were diabetic or had poor nutrition during pregnancy.

 Importance of Iron for the Body